teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 # Conclusion

-In this tutorial, we have covered how to connect an InvenioRDM-compatible respository, such as a Zenodo repository, to a Galaxy instance.
-We have also shown how to import files and records from Zenodo into Galaxy and how to export a Galaxy History to Zenodo.
+In this tutorial, we have connected an InvenioRDM-compatible repository, such as a Zenodo repository, to a Galaxy instance.
+We have also imported files and records from Zenodo into Galaxy and exported a Galaxy History to Zenodo.

 # References